hphelion/documentation/devplatform/helion/admin/cluster/index.html.md

 ---------------------------------------------------------------------------

-An Application Lifecycle Service cluster can have multiple controller nodes running on separate VMs to improve redundancy.
-The key element in designing this redundancy is to have all controller nodes share a `/home/helion/helion/data` directory stored on a high-availability filesystem server.
-For example:
+An Application Lifecycle Service cluster can have multiple controller nodes running on separate VMs to improve performance.
+To do this, all controller nodes must share the following two important data directories on a high-availability filesystem server:

+	/home/stackato/stackato/data
+	/var/stackato/data/cloud_controller_ng/tmp/staged_droplet_uploads

 -   Create a shared filesystem on a Network Attached Storage device.
     [[1]](#id4)